 “Even though Dr. Alzheimer characterized the disease in 1906, it wasn’t until the last few decades that the disease became recognized as a real illness separate from normal aging and other forms of dementia,” said Darryle Schoepp, Ph.D., vice president and therapeutic area head, Neuroscience, Merck.

 “Now people are living longer, and we can see how the disease works,” said David Michelson, M.D., vice president, Clinical Neuroscience Research, Merck.
-“Science is at a place where not only do we understand more about it, but we might potentially be able to do something about it.”
+“Science is at a place where not only do we understand more about it, but we are exploring ways to do something about it.”

 “New technologies are allowing the identification of early disease signs which we hope will allow us to intervene promptly in order to slow or halt progression.
 That’s the holy grail.
-What you want to do is to have something that works and to be able to use it before the disease robs people of who they really are and hopefully to stop the progress of the disease early,” said Dr. Michelson.
+What you want to do is to have something that works and to be able to use it before the disease robs people of who they really are,” said Dr. Michelson.

 CLINICAL TRIALS INCREASING KNOWLEDGE

 Advances in Alzheimer’s are possible because thousands have participated in Alzheimer’s clinical trials and other studies to learn more about the disease and test potential treatments.

 Programs like the Alzheimer's Association Trial Match™ initiative are helping link people who have the disease to specific clinical trials.